tyronen/mlx/README.md

 ### On the dev machine

-`python -m training.hn_predict.word2vec_prereq` prepares preliminary word indices used to train title embeddings.
+`python -m training.hn_predict.prepare_vocab` prepares preliminary word indices used to train title embeddings.

 `python -m training.hn_predict.process_items` takes the OpenPipe/HackerNews dataset and backfills a lot of user data - at post time! into it and creates a new file, `data/posts.parquet`.
 This needs large RAM and disk space but no GPU.

+`python -m training.hn_predict.build_cache` needs to run to prepare a cache used both at the next step and at inference.

-`python -m training.hn_predict.mp_preprocess_data.py` takes the input data (`posts.parquet`) and preprocesses it into large tensor files in both training and test sets.
+`python -m training.hn_predict.mp_preprocess_data` takes the input data and cache and preprocesses it into large tensor files in both training and test sets.

 These scripts produce two final input files: `train.pt` and `val.pt`.
 Upload these to your GPU machine.